Polytheism: Hinduism

-Hinduism is not a monolithic religion: a wide variety of religious traditions and practices are grouped together under this umbrella term and some modern scholars have questioned the legitimacy of unifying them artificially and suggest that one should speak of "Hinduisms" in the plural.
+Hinduism is neither a monolithic religion nor an organized religion: a wide variety of religious traditions and practices are grouped under this umbrella term, and some modern scholars have questioned the legitimacy of unifying them artificially and suggest that one should speak of "Hinduisms" in the plural.
 Theistic Hinduism encompasses both monotheistic and polytheistic tendencies and variations on or mixes of both structures.

-Hindus venerate deities in the form of the murti, or idol.
-The Puja (worship) of the murti is like a way to communicate with the formless, abstract divinity (Brahman in Hinduism) which creates, sustains and dissolves creation.
-However, there are sects who have advocated that there is no need of giving a shape to God and that it is omnipresent and beyond the things which human can see or feel tangibly.
-Especially the Arya Samaj founded by Swami Dayananda Saraswati and Brahmo Samaj founded by Ram Mohan Roy (there are others also) do not worship deities.
-Arya Samaj favours Vedic chants and Havan, while Brahmo Samaj stresses simple prayers.
+Hindus venerate deities in the form of the pratima, or idol.
+The puja (worship) of the pratima is like a way to communicate with the formless, abstract divinity (Brahman in Hinduism) which creates, sustains and dissolves creation.
+However, some sects have advocated that there is no need to give a shape to God and that it is omnipresent and beyond what humans can see or feel tangibly.
+These gods were not worshipped without a proper consecration ritual.
+It was believed that after the consecration ritual, the idol no longer remained as stone or metal and attained a temporary or permanent state of divinity.

 Some Hindu philosophers and theologians argue for a transcendent metaphysical structure with a single divine essence.
 This divine essence is usually referred to as Brahman or Atman, but the understanding of the nature of this absolute divine essence is the line which defines many Hindu philosophical traditions such as Vedanta.

-Among lay Hindus, some believe in different deities emanating from Brahman, while others practice more traditional polytheism and henotheism, focusing their worship on one or more personal deities, while granting the existence of others.
+Among lay Hindus, some believe in different deities emanating from Brahman, while others practice more traditional polytheism and henotheism.
+These practices focus worship on one or more personal deities while granting the existence of others.

 Academically speaking, the ancient Vedic scriptures, upon which Hinduism is derived, describe four authorized disciplic lines of teaching coming down over thousands of years.
 (Padma Purana).
-Four of them propound that the Absolute Truth is Fully Personal, as in Judeo-Christian theology.
+Four propound that the Absolute Truth is Fully Personal, as in Judeo-Christian theology.
 They say that the Primal Original God is Personal, both transcendent and immanent throughout creation.
-He can be, and is often approached through worship of Murtis, called "Archa-Vigraha", which are described in the Vedas as identical with His various dynamic, spiritual Forms.
+He can be and is often approached through worship of Prathimas, called "Archa-Vigraha", described in the Vedas as identical to his various dynamic, spiritual Forms.
 This is the Vaisnava theology.

-The fifth disciplic line of Vedic spirituality, founded by Adi Shankaracharya, promotes the concept that the Absolute is Brahman, without clear differentiations, without will, without thought, without intelligence.
+The fifth disciplic line of Vedic spirituality, founded by Adi Shankaracharya, promotes the concept that the Absolute is Brahman, without clear differentiations, will, thought, or intelligence.